About the claim

 Simply put, ad tech is the technology powering the online ads that billions of consumers see in their everyday lives, be it on a desktop computer, tablet or smartphone.
 Digital advertising has experienced spectacular growth, exceeding $490 billion in 2021, so it’s no surprise that selling digital ads has become a key source of revenue for publishers of online content.

-Ad Tech Collective Action LLP is the proposed class representative – a limited liability partnership that has been incorporated to manage the claim against Google.
+Ad Tech Collective Action LLP is the Class Representative.
+It is a limited liability partnership that has been incorporated to manage the claims against Google.
 The members of the partnership are Claudio Pollack, Charles Arthur, and Kate Wellington.

-Claudio Pollack has spent more than 10 years in Director level roles at Ofcom, he’s experienced in competition, consumer, and small business matters.
+Claudio Pollack has spent more than 10 years in Director level roles at Ofcom and is experienced in competition, consumer, and small business matters.
 Charles Arthur has been a leading technology and science journalist and editor for more than 30 years – and during that time, he has written for various national publications, including The Guardian, The Daily Telegraph, and The Independent.
 Kate Wellington is a lawyer by background (including in competition litigation matters) and runs the Costs Lawyer Standards Board.
-Kate also led the campaigning and policy arm of the legal team during her time at Which?
+Kate also led the campaigning and policy arm of the legal team during her time at Which?.

-Claudio, Charles, and Kate are championing the cause for UK website owners, or mobile apps, who should have earned more from their ad sales since 1st January 2014.
+Claudio, Charles, and Kate are championing the cause for UK website and mobile app owners, who should have earned more from their ad sales between 1 January 2014 and 30 November 2022.

 What has Google done?

-Google is the largest and most important ad tech vendor at every step of the value chain, with market shares as high as 90-100%.
-But after a complaint by news publishers in 2019, the French Competition Authority established that Google had infringed Article 102 of the Treaty on the Functioning of European Union (TFEU).
+Google is the largest and most important ad tech vendor at every step of the value chain, with very high market shares, for example, as high as 90-100% in the publisher ad server market.
+But after a complaint by news publishers in 2019, the French Competition Authority established that Google had infringed Article 102 of the Treaty on the Functioning of European Union.
 Google had been using practices which ensured that its ad server favoured its own ad exchange, AdX, and vice versa, as well as ensuring that its demand-side platforms, Google Ads and DV360, also favoured AdX.

 Why is it wrong?